THE GREATER GRAND RAPIDS SKI CLUB

 Treasurer.
 The Treasurer is appointed by the Governing Board in March for a one year term starting July 1.
 No member shall be appointed to this office for more than three years consecutively.

 Chairperson of the Board.
-The Chairperson is elected by the Governing Board and is not an officer but is a voting member of the Board.
-The Chairperson must be a member of a previous Governing Board, preferably a past President.
-No member shall be elected to this office for more than three years consecutively.
+The Chairperson is appointed by the Governing Board and must be a member of a previous Governing Board, preferably a past President.
+No member shall be appointed to this office for more than three years consecutively.

 Article VIII.
 ELECTION PROCEDURES

 The Board appoints the Chairperson of the Nominating Committee.

 Nominations.
 The Nominating Committee shall submit into nomination at least one name for each office and at least one name for each Member

 sat Large before elections.
 The list of nominees shall be provided to the membership at least 10 days prior to a general membership meeting to be held before the end of April.
 At this meeting, prior to elections, additional nominations from the floor are encouraged.